Abhira people: Connection to modern Ahirs

-Abhiras of Gupta empire
+Abhiras of classical age

 During the reign of Samudragupta (c.
-350), the Abhiras lived in Rajputana and Malava on the western frontier of the Gupta empire.
+350), the Abhiras lived in Rajputana and Malava on the western frontier of the Gupta Empire.
 Historian Dineshchandra Sircar thinks of their original abode was the area of Abhiravan, between Herat and Kandahar, although this is disputed.
 Their occupation of Rajasthan also at later date is evident from the Jodhpur inscription of Samvat 918 that the Abhira people of the area were a terror to their neighbours, because of their violent demeanour.
 Abhiras of Rajputana were sturdy and regarded as Mlecchas, and carried on anti-Brahmanical activities.
 As a result, life and property became unsafe.
 Pargiter points to the Pauranic tradition that the Vrishnis and Andhakas, while retreating northwards after the Kurukshetra War from their western home in Dwarka and Gujarat, were attacked and broken up by the rude Abhiras of Rajasthan.

 The Abhiras did not stop in Rajasthan; some of their clans moved south and west reaching Saurashtra and Maharashtra and taking service under the Satavahana dynasty and the Western Satraps.
 Also founded a kingdom in the northern part of the Maratha country, and an inscription of the ninth year of the Abhira king Ishwarsena.